eKalyptus/SmartHome-Slave/README.md

 Just load the Script onto your Arduino of choice, disconnect it and connect it to the Raspberry Pi with the USB Cable.
 You are ready to go!

 ##Future Plans
-- Adding new Sensor (Temperature Sensor, Light Sensor, Motion Sensor)
+- Adding new Sensors (Temperature Sensor, Light Sensor, Motion Sensor)
 - Adding Relais